-At Great Barford Church of England Primary Academy we endeavour to identify the needs of pupils early to ensure pupils receive the support they need as soon as difficulties arise.
+At Great Barford CE Academy we endeavour to identify the needs of pupils early to ensure pupils receive the support they need as soon as difficulties arise.
 All teachers complete ongoing assessments which quickly identify children who need additional support.
-Half termly pupil progress meetings are held between class teachers, the SENDCo and the Head teacher or curriculum lead; this also helps to identify children who are not making sufficient progress and/or require additional support.
+Half termly pupil progress meetings are held between class teachers, the SENDCo and the Head teacher and/or curriculum lead; this also helps to identify children who are not making sufficient progress and/or require additional support.